European shares rise as inflation data raises prospect of ECB action

 By Sudip Kar-Gupta

-LONDON, Sept 30 (Reuters) - European shares rose on Tuesday as a batch of weak inflation data increased the chances the European Central Bank will introduce new stimulus measures to boost the region’s flagging economy.
+LONDON, Sept 30 (Reuters) - European shares rose on Tuesday, as another batch of weak euro zone inflation data raised the prospect of new stimulus measures from the European Central Bank (ECB) to boost the region’s flagging economy.

 Euro zone inflation slowed to 0.3 percent in September, in line with market forecasts, because of falling prices of unprocessed food and energy, according to a first estimate by the European Union’s statistics office.

-Inflation in the euro zone remains below the ECB target of close to but under 2 percent as the regional economy stagnates.
-That makes it more likely the central bank will introduce full-blown quantitative easing (QE) and buy government bonds to stimulate the economy.
+The persistently low price growth underscores the ECB’s difficulties in keeping inflation within its target of close to 2 percent as the euro zone economy stagnates.
+That raises the chances that it could introduce full-blown quantitative easing (QE) and buy government bonds, although that would be politically difficult because of stiff opposition in Germany.

-“At least the inflation figure was not complete deflation and investors will still be looking out for any hints on QE on Thursday, when the ECB meets,” said Rupert Baker, a European equity sales executive at Mirabaud Securities.
+Nevertheless, traders said many investors would look for more hints on QE at the ECB’s meeting on Thursday, and the pan-European FTSEurofirst 300 index was up by 0.5 percent at 1,378.29 points in mid-session trading.

-However, European automobile stocks missed out on the broader market rally and fell after U.S. car manufacturer Ford slashed its profit forecast for this year.
+“At least the inflation figure was not complete deflation and investors will still be looking out for any hints on QE on Thursday,” said Rupert Baker, a European equity sales executive at Mirabaud Securities.

-The STOXX Europe 600 Automobiles & Parts Index fell 0.6 percent, with French car company Renault declining 2.7 percent while Italian rival Fiat retreated 3.4 percent.
+European automobile stocks, however, fell after U.S. car manufacturer Ford slashed its profit forecast for this year.

-The Paris auto show takes place this week and while U.S. and Japanese car sales are back at pre-crisis levels, Europe is still 20 percent below its 2007 peak.
+The STOXX Europe 600 Automobiles & Parts Index was down by 0.9 percent, with French car company Renault falling 2.7 percent while Italian rival Fiat retreated by 2 percent.

-Some traders remained cautious on the broader market trend, pointing to tensions between China and Hong Kong, where tens of thousands of pro-democracy demonstrators extended a blockade of Hong Kong streets on Tuesday.
+Some traders remained cautious, pointing to tensions between China and Hong Kong, where tens of thousands of pro-democracy protesters extended a blockade of Hong Kong streets on Tuesday.

 “There is still a lot of hesitation.
 We’re getting some bearish signals such as a rise in volatility and a drop in shares of financial institutions.
 There’s just no direction at this point, but I remain cautious,” said Jean-Louis Cussac, head of Paris-based firm Perceval Finance.